mjordan/symftest/README.md

 Installing the symftest Symfony application
 ===========================================

 The instructions below describe how to use Composer to install Symfony on a Linux or OSX machine.
+Before running Composer to install Symfony, clone the symftest repo, as outlined below.

 Prerequisites
 -------------